 - It Saves Time – Because your meals are either partially or completely cooked ahead of time, there isn’t as much of a rush at lunch or dinner to throw something together.
 You also saved the decision-making time right before a meal because you’ve already planned it out.

 - It Saves Money – Prepping meals ahead of time helps save money by cutting down on food waste.
 You also won’t be buying ingredients that you don’t have a plan for that will end up going to waste.
 Also, you won’t be as tempted to grab take-out if dinner or lunch is already prepped and ready to go.
 We also have an entire post all about Cheap Healthy Meals!

 - It Helps Us To Eat Healthier – Not only are home-cooked meals better for your wallet, but they also are typically much healthier than take-out.
 It’s so easy to incorporate healthy proteins and fresh fruits and veggies into your meals when you’re cooking for yourself as well as cut down on salt and preservatives.

-How to Meal Prep for the week:
+Clean Eating Meal Prep for the week:

 Meal prepping doesn’t have to be overwhelming or complicated.
 Here are some easy steps you can take when meal prepping: